Degen-IO/pokerbackend/readme.md

 ---

-1. Download and install docker.
-2. Download and install docker-compose.
+1. You need to have Docker Engine and Docker Compose on your machine.
+You can either:

+- Install [Docker Engine](https://docs.docker.com/get-docker/) and [Docker Compose](https://docs.docker.com/compose/install/) as standalone binaries
+- Install [Docker Desktop](https://docs.docker.com/desktop/) which includes both Docker Engine and Docker Compose

-3. Create .env file as specified [here](#env-setup).
+2. Create .env file as specified [here](#env-setup).
-4. Run `npm run docker:up` to download, build, and start containers defined in docker-compose.yml.
+3. Run `npm run docker:up` to download, build, and start containers defined in docker-compose.yml.
 Note: terminating this command will stop the containers.
 Add -d to detach and run in background.
-5. After this, docker will be running the backend, database, and pgadmin.
+4. After this, docker will be running the backend, database, and pgadmin.
-6. Go to the `pgadmin` container and select the container action `Open in Browser`.
+5. Go to the `pgadmin` container and select the container action `Open in Browser`.
 Use the `#PGADMIN` credentials set from your `.env`.
 You will need to setup the database.
-7. Click `Add New Server`.
+6. Click `Add New Server`.
 You will now be able to input your settings to create the database.
 In the General tab, choose whatever name you like.
-8. In the Connection tab, input the following from your enviroment variables:
+7. In the Connection tab, input the following from your enviroment variables:
    - The Host Name / Address => `POSTGRES_HOST`
    - Username => `POSTGRES_USER`
    - Password => `POSTGRES_PASSWORD`
-9. Open up Docker and go to the CLI for backend container actions.
+8. Open up Docker and go to the CLI for backend container actions.
-10. Run `npm run seed` to seed the tables in the database and you've up and running!
+9. Run `npm run seed` to seed the tables in the database and you've up and running!

 ### Docker Scripts